 Have you tried different types of markers?
-Listed in this article are some of the best copic marker alternatives that will surely not compromise the beauty of your project.
-Read on and see that there are amazing top markers for you other than copic markers!
+Listed in this article are some of the best Copic marker alternatives that will surely not compromise the beauty of your projects.
+Read on and see that there are excellent top markers for you to start drawing!

 - 1. Ohuhu Alcohol Art Markers

 - 3. Keebor Alcohol Art Markers

 - 5. Tombow 56187 Dual Brush Pen Art Markers

 - 6. Caliart Dual Tip Alcohol Art Markers